 Similarly to City of Bohane we have a covert and mysterious narrator who pops up from time to time leaving us to wonder if we’ll find out who he or she is.
 And Less’ ending (not a plot alert if you haven’t read my critique of Bohane) has some consonance with the ending of the short story that got me interested in Kevin Barry.

 There is more than enough sophisticated writing and honest emotion here to overcome my usual suspicion of prize-winners potentially relying on an over-valued idea (gayness in this case):

 This evening is unexpected.
 This man is unexpected.
 Les thinks of when he bought a wallet in a thrift shop and in it found $100.

 (In Morocco)… the bus guffaws to life.
 Good to know there is always a later camel.
 The rest is a Dramamine nightmare.

-But (be still my dear friends on the left) I can’t help wondering if this story would have been as fresh in its impact had Less been straight.
+But (please be still my dear friends on the left) I can’t help wondering if this story would have been as good had Less been straight.
 I’m not talking about prize juries being afraid not to give awards to fiction relying on over-valued ideas because this novel deserves applause independent.
 But love and sex as it’s described in this gay idiom is fresh, still in 2018 just a bit of a surprise.
-Mature straight love and sex need another level or two of intrigue or something else to deliver that same fresh excitement, to make the relationship seem realistically adolescent even though it isn’t.
+Mature straight love and sex need another level or two of intrigue or something else to deliver that same ingenuous excitement, to make the relationship seem realistically adolescent even though it isn’t.
+Like the kind of thing sometimes we can still find in the best early 20th century movies.
 Michael Cunningham’s The Hours is another gay story with the same feeling that never needs to apologize for or really even take notice that the love is homosexual.
 It takes a Lawrence or maybe Ferrante to bring straight love in for as smooth a landing.